-Keep in mind that there's so much more to the city than what's listed here, but I wanted a convenient spot where I could round up a few favorite options.
-This checklist is for anyone who is planning a visit and is curious about the best things to do in Savannah GA in 2018.
+Keep in mind that there's so much more to the city than what's listed here!
+This checklist is for anyone who is planning a visit and is curious about the best things to do in Savannah in 2018.
 (It's interactive, so you can check each item off as you visit!)

 There's no shortage of beautiful architecture in Savannah; all you need to do is look up to discover it!

 Architectural Tours of Savannah – If you find yourself captivated by the beautiful architecture in Savannah, you're not alone!
 Many of the homes' detailed façades practically beg for closer inspection.
-Local author Jonathan Stalcup hosts a highly informative 90-minute walking tour that consistently draws 5-star reviews on Trip Advisor.
-Jonathan obtained his Masters of Architecture degree from SCAD, is well-versed on the subject matter, and his tour is one of my favorite ways to appreciate the finer details of this beautiful city.
+Local author and SCAD graduate Jonathan Stalcup hosts a 90-minute walking tour that consistently draws 5-star reviews on Trip Advisor.
+It's one of my favorite ways to appreciate the finer details of this beautiful city!

 Jones Street – Prefer a self guided walking tour?
-Jones Street is often labeled as one of the “prettiest streets in America”, so it's a great place to begin your journey.
+Jones Street is often labeled as one of the “prettiest streets in America”.
+It's a great place to begin your journey.
 From there, head south to stroll along Taylor, Gaston, and Gordon Streets.
 You'll be far enough removed from the more touristy areas that you'll get a true sense of the Historic District's charming neighborhood appeal.